 Wear medical alert jewelry or carry a card that says you have diabetes.
 Ask your healthcare provider where to get these items.

 High blood sugar levels can damage nerves and blood vessels.
 You may lose feeling in your feet because of nerve damage.
 Check your feet each day for sores.
 Wear shoes and socks that fit correctly.
 Trim your toenails straight across to prevent ingrown toenails.
 Do not cut your nails into the corners or close to the skin.
 Do not dig under or around the nail.
-Ask your primary healthcare provider for more details about foot care.
+Ask your healthcare provider for more details about foot care.

 Your dietitian will help you create a meal plan to keep your blood sugar level steady.

 Exercise can help keep your blood sugar level steady, decrease your risk of heart disease, and help you lose weight.
 Even a 10 to 15 pound weight loss can help you manage your blood sugar level.
 Exercise for at least 30 minutes, 5 days a week.
-Work with your primary healthcare provider to create an exercise plan.
+Work with your healthcare provider to create an exercise plan.
 You may need to eat a carbohydrate snack before, during, or after you exercise.
 If your blood sugar level is less than 100 mg/dL, have a carbohydrate snack before you exercise.
 Examples are 4 to 6 crackers, ½ banana, 8 ounces (1 cup) of milk, or 4 ounces (½ cup) of juice.
 If your blood sugar level is higher than directed, check your blood or urine for ketones before you exercise.
 Do not exercise if your blood sugar level is high and you have ketones in your urine or blood.